avx99/db-migrator/README.md

-# Migration App
+# db-migrator

 ## Overview

-The Migration App is a Spring Boot application designed to facilitate the migration of data from a MySQL database to a PostgreSQL database.
+The db-migrator App is a Spring Boot application designed to facilitate the migration of data from a MySQL database to a PostgreSQL database.
 The application leverages Spring Batch for batch processing, Feign for service communication, and integrates with Keycloak for authentication.

 This app uses a Gradle build system, and it is configurable using the `application.yaml` file, which contains details about the databases, Keycloak integration, and other system parameters.